ufokraana/leg_bot/README.md

 * **!game** Shows what game leg\_bot thinks is being played.
 * **!game override X** Forces leg\_bot to use X as the current game value.
 If you leave out X or set it to "off", leg\_bot will revert to using the value given by Twitch.

-If leg\_bot gets an update from twitch that tells it that the game being played is the same one that has been set with **!game override**, leg_bot disables the override itself.

 ##Statistics

 The statistics system for leg\_bot should be familiar to anyone who has used lrrbot or seen it in action.